crisperdue/prooftoys/doc/proving.md

 Other rules work with any statement already known to be true, and do not require that the statement has the form of an equation.

-Either way, the equation or proved fact can be known true just under certain conditions.
-The rules still work when there are conditions.
+Either way, the equation or proved fact can be one that is true, but under certain conditions.
+The rules still work, with the conditions of both steps combined.

-### Concepts
+### Mathtoys concepts

 #### Things

+Mathtoys starts with boolean values (true and false written as T and F), and individuals such as numbers.
+Beyond this, given any two types, functions from one to the other also constitute a type.
-Booleans, individuals, functions, predicates, sets, and relations.
+This results in types for concepts found in most of mathematics, Including the usual predicates, sets, and relations.

+The boolean operator "not", for example, is a fucntion that maps from a boolean value to a boolean value.
+The boolean operator "and" maps from a pair of boolean values to a boolean value.
+The function that maps a number x to x*x maps from individuals (specifically numbers) to individuals.

+A set of numbers is a function from individuals to booleans.
+A sequence of numbers is a function from individuals to integers (individuals), and so on.

 #### Actions